Basis is a nonprofit applied research organization with two mutually reinforcing goals.

 Martin Jankowiak is a research scientist (part-time) at Basis, a machine learning fellow in the Data Sciences Platform at the Broad Institute of MIT and Harvard and a co-creator and core developer of Pyro and NumPyro.
 He was previously a senior research scientist at Uber AI Labs and has a PhD in theoretical physics from Stanford.
 He works on a wide range of topics across probabilistic machine learning, high-dimensional statistics and applications in computational biology.

 Rafal Urbaniak is a research scientist at Basis, specializing in Bayesian methods and causal probabilistic programming.
-His interests include criminal evidence evaluation, bias in natural language processing, and online aggression.
+His interests include causal explanation and abstraction, criminal evidence evaluation, bias in natural language processing, and online aggression.
 At Basis, he develops advanced tools for causal explanation to inform policy-making decisions and identify collaboration strategies in animal behavior.
-Rafal holds a Ph.D. in Logic and Philosophy of Mathematics from the University of Calgary and has held positions at the Research Foundation Flanders, Trinity College Dublin, and the University of Bristol.
+Rafal holds a Ph.D. in Logic and Philosophy of Mathematics from the University of Calgary and has held positions at the Research Foundation Flanders, Trinity College Dublin, the University of Bristol, and the University of Gdansk.

 Ravi Deedwania